Alassane Diaby

-Alassane-Méba Diaby (born 6 January 1995) is a professional footballer who plays as a defender for club Aubagne.
+Alassane-Méba Diaby (born 6 January 1995) is a professional footballer who plays as a defender for club Quevilly-Rouen.
 Born in France, he represented the Mali national team.

 Club career

 Diaby was born in Saint-Denis, France.
 He signed his first professional contract with Belgian club Lierse.

 On 29 June 2018, Diaby signed with Bulgarian club Septemvri Sofia.

 In June 2019, Diaby signed for Pau FC for the 2019–20 season.
 He stayed in Championnat National for the 2020–21 season, signing with Quevilly-Rouen in June 2020.

 International career

 Diaby was born and raised in France and is of Malian and Ivorian descent.
 At international level, he was a France youth international having represented his nation at under-19 level.
 He was called up to the Mali national under-20 football team for the 2016 Toulon Tournament, and made his debut in a 1–0 loss to the Czech Republic U20s.

 Diaby made his debut for the senior Mali national football team in a friendly 1–0 loss to Nigeria on 27 May 2016.